 Here, stylish women in bold, luxurious dresses walk through a muddy jungle.
 The lack of explanation creates an air of mystery:

-Studies have shown that when information gaps exist, readers experience distress and suspense.
-To alleviate these feelings, they will pursue further information.
+Studies have shown that when information gaps exist, readers experience a sense of suspense, which makes them want more information.

 Put more plainly: questions make people curious; curiosity leads people to click.

 Instagram Stories’ disappearing nature is great for this; viewers won’t be able to bookmark your offerings for future scrutiny or reference unless they follow your CTA.

 Pro Tip: If you’re aiming to target a more elite audience, don’t always give your customers what they expect.